lammps/lammps/doc/src/fix_deform_pressure.rst

 simulation can define only a single deformation command: fix deform or fix deform/pressure.

+.. admonition:: Inconsistent trajectories due to image flags
+   :class: warning

+   When running long simulations while shearing the box or using a high shearing rate, it is possible that the image flags used for storing unwrapped atom positions will "wrap around".
+When LAMMPS is compiled with the default settings, case image flags are limited to a range of :math:`-512 \le i \le 511`, which will overflow when atoms starting at zero image flag value have passed through a periodic box dimension more than 512 times.

+   Changing the :ref:`size of LAMMPS integer types <size>` to the "bigbig" setting can make this overflow much less likely, since it increases the image flag value range to :math:`- 1,048,576 \le i \le 1\,048\,575`

 ----------

 For the *x*, *y*, and *z* parameters, this is the meaning of the